yukiz3256/CYOA-/dropout/dropout.md

 # Dropout!?
-Choose what do you want to spend your money on! choose wisely.
+Choose what do you want to spend your money on!
+Choose wisely.
 ---
 ## Select an option:
 ## [World Travel](../worldtravel/worldtravel.md)